 - All tack including saddlebags, poncho, snacks and water bottle

-- Entrance fees to the ruins.
+- Entrance fee to the salt mines

 Price does not include

 - Single supplement (if applicable): US$ 190.
 The trip price is based on shared occupancy of the hotel room, the so called 'Double Room' (two persons).
 The single supplement fee covers the extra cost for a 'Single Room' (one person).